Atiku Abubakar: 2023 presidential campaign

 Atiku Abubakar emerged as the presidential candidate of the Peoples Democratic Party for 2023 election after he defeated 12 other candidates in a keenly contested presidential primary held at the Moshood Abiola Stadium in Abuja on 28 May 2022.
 Of the 767 accredited ballots at the election, he polled 371 votes while his closest challenger, Governor of Rivers State, Nyesom Wike, came second with 237 votes.
+Former Senate President Bukola Saraki scored 70 votes to come a distant third while Governor of Akwa Ibom State, Udom Gabriel Emmanuel, came fourth with 38 votes.

-Nigeria's former Senate President, Bukola Saraki, scored 70 votes to come a distant third while Governor of Akwa Ibom, Udom Emmanuel, came fourth with 38 votes.
+In 2025, Abubakar left the PDP, accusing it of deviating from its founding principles.

 Ideology and public image

 Federalism

 Abubakar launched the True Federalism campaign in 2017.
 He has delivered speeches around the country on the need to restructure the country.

 He recently declared at an event where he was conferred the award Hero Of Democracy by Hall of Grace Magazine.

 "Political decentralization will also help to deepen and strengthen our democracy as it will encourage more accountability.
 Citizens are more likely to demand accountability when governments spend their tax money rather than rent collected from an impersonal source."